jokohn/acbudget/README.md

 # acbudget
 A d3 based visualization of Alameda County budget data.
-Created in preparation for AC Apps Chanlend April 25, 2015.
+Created in preparation for the AC Apps Chanlenge April 25, 2015.